The Ritz Dance Performance, June 1978

 At the time I felt like keeping my job depended on it.

-people who abuse their power in this way, but I can tell you from this experience, using a
+I can tell you from this experience, using a

-job as leverage is a very powerful tool.
+job as leverage is scary.
+I

 accept the darker thought that he deliberately set me up.